autowarefoundation/autoware/localization/ekf_localizer/README.md

 ### Predict

 The current robot state is predicted from previously estimated data using a given prediction model.
-This calculation is called at constant interval (`predict_frequency [Hz]`).
+This calculation is called at a constant interval (`predict_frequency [Hz]`).
 The prediction equation is described at the end of this page.

 ### Measurement Update

-Before update, the Mahalanobis distance is calculated between the measured input and the predicted state, the measurement update is not performed for inputs where the Mahalanobis distance exceeds the given threshold.
+Before the update, the Mahalanobis distance is calculated between the measured input and the predicted state, the measurement update is not performed for inputs where the Mahalanobis distance exceeds the given threshold.

-The predicted state is updated with the latest measured inputs, measured_pose and measured_twist.
+The predicted state is updated with the latest measured inputs, measured_pose, and measured_twist.
 The updates are performed with the same frequency as prediction, usually at a high frequency, in order to enable smooth state estimation.

 ## Parameter description